-Inflation Rate in South Korea decreased to 2 percent in January from 2.30 percent in December of 2025.
-Inflation Rate in South Korea averaged 6.73 percent from 1966 until 2026, reaching an all time high of 32.50 percent in October of 1980 and a record low of -0.40 percent in September of 2019.
+Inflation Rate in South Korea remained unchanged at 2 percent in February.
+Inflation Rate in South Korea averaged 6.72 percent from 1966 until 2026, reaching an all time high of 32.50 percent in October of 1980 and a record low of -0.40 percent in September of 2019.
 This page provides the latest reported value for - South Korea Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Korea Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+South Korea Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Inflation Rate in South Korea decreased to 2 percent in January from 2.30 percent in December of 2025.
-Inflation Rate in South Korea is expected to be 2.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the South Korea Inflation Rate is projected to trend around 2.10 percent in 2027 and 2.00 percent in 2028, according to our econometric models.
+Inflation Rate in South Korea remained unchanged at 2 percent in February.
+Inflation Rate in South Korea is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Inflation Rate is projected to trend around 2.00 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast